-Further, the vote by the United Kingdom to exit the European Union may, depending on the outcome of the negotiations, increase the likelihood of similar referenda in other member countries of the European Union, which could result in additional departures from the European Union.
+Political and economic uncertainty and periods of exacerbated volatility in both the United Kingdom and in wider European markets may continue for some time.
+In particular, depending on the outcome of the negotiations, the United Kingdom's decision to leave the EU may lead to a call for similar referenda in other European jurisdictions.
 The uncertainty resulting from any further exits from the European Union, or the possibility of such exits, would also be likely to cause market disruption in the European Union, the United Kingdom and more broadly across the global economy, as well as introduce further legal, tax and regulatory uncertainty in the European Union and the United Kingdom.